salesforce/bazel-eclipse/docs/dev/dev_guide.md

 :fire: If you get an error about *UnsupportedClassVersionError* see the [dev issues](dev_issues.md) page.

-### How to Build and Run the Feature Tests on the Bazel Command Line
+### How to Build and Run the Feature Tests on the Maven Command Line

-The Bazel Eclipse Feature uses Bazel as its command line build system.
+The Bazel Eclipse Feature uses Maven as its command line build system.

 ```
-bazel build //...
-bazel test //...
+mvn clean package
 ```

 If you see any errors or warnings, check the [dev issues page](dev_issues.md) for help.